StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 ### Direct links to published resources (like Bible dictionaries, lexicons, and so on)

-While there is an incredible wealth of free reference resources, much of the scholarship is older.
+While there are many excellent free reference resources out there, much of the scholarship is older.
 This actually tends to be advantageous in terms of the general outlook (there was more general scholastic conservatism and respect for the inspiration of the Bible in the past, particularly in pre-WWII scholarship), but there have been some important archeological discoveries (such as the Dead Sea Scrolls) and advancements in scholarship in some specific fields since then.

 For this reason, it is often beneficial to turn to modern resources as well.
 Unfortunately, modern resources are still under copyright, which makes the above method of instant linking not workable, since it requires public webpages.
 For this reason, it becomes necessary to link to resources via Bible software programs.
 I use two programs to accomplish such: [Logos](https://www.logos.com/) and [Olive Tree](https://www.olivetree.com/).

 #### Logos and OliveTree

-To my knowledge, Logos is the only Bible software program at the moment to support direct sentence-level resource links, and this advantage is absolutely massive.
+To my knowledge, at time of writing, Logos is the only Bible software program at the moment to support direct sentence-level resource links, and this advantage is absolutely massive.
 It is also the only of the three big players ([Logos](https://www.logos.com/), [Accordance](https://accordancebible.com/), [Olive Tree](https://www.olivetree.com/)) to have a full webapp (letting you access your library from any computer, even without having any software installed), which is the usage I recommend for many or even most normal people, as it simplifies things.
 For these reasons, I own most of my reference resources in Logos.

 There are a few resources that Logos doesn't offer that I own in OliveTree.
 While OliveTree doesn't really support resource hyperlinking, it does [have an API for jumping to specific verses by hyperlink](https://github.com/OliveTreeBible/OliveTreeUrlExample), which is at least better than nothing.
 It so happens that all of the resources I use and recommend for OliveTree are scrolled in-line with scripture, such that it is possible to reference them in this somewhat-roundabout way.
 What I mean by this will become clearer below.